arconamagi/intellij-emberjs-import-support/README.md

 # Improvements

-This package is not ready yet, and any help is appreciated.
+This package is not ready yet, so any help is appreciated.

 Feel free to create a Pull Requests with improvements / fixes.